pacjman/app-vue-calc/README.md

 ## Requirements

-> Create a calculator that can add, subtract, multiply, and divide.
+* Create a calculator that can add, subtract, multiply, and divide.
 Don't worry about order of operations.
-> The calculator should display running history of calculations made.
+* The calculator should display running history of calculations made.
-> The history should be persistent across calculations.
+* The history should be persistent across calculations.
-> Nice to have: the history should persist browser refresh.
+* Nice to have: the history should persist browser refresh.

 ## Abstract

-* This is based from vue-calculator sample work per José Salazar here: https://codepen.io/jsalazart
+> This is based from vue-calculator sample work per [José Salazar](https://codepen.io/jsalazart)
-* The example was modified to meet the above requirements and styled so the history looks similar to a running tape.
+> The example was modified to meet the above requirements and styled so the history looks similar to a running tape.
-* There were a number of buggy behaviors in the sample.
+> There were a number of buggy behaviors in the sample.
 See test cases for more details.

 ## Test Cases